-Both students in the package and those taking the modules need to attend the Teaching and Leadership Seminar in order to be rope leads on Basic Climbs.
+Students in the Package and those taking modules must attend the Teaching and Leadership Seminar to be a rope lead on Basic climbs.

 Leadership development and teamwork is a strong focus of the Intermediate Course.
 In order for students to be effective teachers and good role models for less experienced climbers it is essential that they learn about teaching and leadership.
 The seminar is a graduation requirement and should be taken as early as possible by all Intermediate Students so they become better teachers, leaders and team members.